 The following information describes the contents of Student Records plus procedures for inspecting, accessing, challenging, and maintaining the contents of the records.
-The district does not withhold a student's grades, transcripts, or diploma because of an unpaid balance on the student's school account

 Definition of Student Records

 Student Records refer to any recorded information maintained by the District by which a student may be individually identified.
 Recorded information maintained by a staff member for his or her exclusive use, and not disclosed to any other person except temporary substitute, is not a part of the Student Records.
 Student Records consist of a Permanent Record and a Temporary Record.